-In October 2021, the Authority issued the Series 2021 Note to perform a current refunding and to consolidate the five outstanding bonds and notes payable into one, enabling the release of collateralized student loans from the refunded bonds and notes that were in a significantly overcollateralized position, and provide for a replacement benchmark interest rate when the monthly LIBOR rate is no longer available, currently scheduled to occur in June 2023.
-The Authority reduced the total debt service payments by approximately \$962,000 and achieved and economic gain (loss) of approximately \$838,000 (difference between net present value of the debt service payments on the old and the new debt).
+In October 2021, the Authority issued the Series 2021 Note to perform a current refunding and to consolidate the five outstanding bonds and notes payable into one, enabling the release of collateralized student loans from the refunded bonds and notes that were in a significantly overcollateralized position, and provide for a replacement benchmark interest rate when the monthly LIBOR rate is no longer available.
+The Authority reduced the total debt service payments by approximately \$962,000 and achieved an economic gain of approximately \$838,000 (difference between net present value of the debt service payments on the old and the new debt).